HMDataInsights/MIDP_Check/README.md

 It is recommended to save the drawings to be checked on a local drive (i.e. not in Teams/SharePoint folder)

+Drawing title block format and MIDP columns titles shall be as per the image below.

 ![image](https://user-images.githubusercontent.com/39190670/196302900-f02089e4-f1ea-4230-9c0b-e48db901bc73.png)